AdobeDocs/commerce-cif-documentation/release-notes/01-Release-Notes.md

 ### What's new
+This is the 1st version of CIF Core Components that is supported on Adobe Experience Manager Cloud Service.

 **Features**
 * Added product sorting on Product List page and Search Results page to allow shoppers to sort based on relevance, price, and product name.